owlbarn/tutorial/book/algodiff/README.md

 let sin_ad = Lazy.force _sin_ad
 ```

-Int this way, reglardless how many times this `sin` function is called in a massive computation, the `Builder.build_siso` process is only invoked once.
+Int this way, regardless of how many times this `sin` function is called in a massive computation, the `Builder.build_siso` process is only invoked once.

 (TODO: maybe an example to show the performance before and after applying the lazy evaluation?
 The problem is that, the non-forced part is not visible to users.)

 What we have talked about is the lazy evaluation at the compiler level, and do not mistake it with another kind of lazy evaluation that are also related with the AD.
 Think about that, instead of computing the specific numbers, each step accumulates on a graph, so that computation like primal, tangent, adjoint etc. all generate a graph as result, and evaluation of this graph can only be executed when we think it is suitable.
 This leads to delayed lazy evaluation.
-Remember that the AD functor takes an ndarray-like module to produce the `Algodiff.S` or `Algodiff.D` modules, and to do what we have described, we only need to plugin another ndarray-like module that returns graph instead of numerical value as compuation result.
+Remember that the AD functor takes an ndarray-like module to produce the `Algodiff.S` or `Algodiff.D` modules, and to do what we have described, we only need to plugin another ndarray-like module that returns graph instead of numerical value as computation result.
 This module is called the *computation graph*.
 It is an quite important idea, and we will talk about it in length in the second part of this book.